Meng-Zhaoru/Visual-Transit-Simulator/TEAM_PE.md

 #### Distribution of Work
 **Step 1: Please, provide here a brief description (one short paragraph) of the distribution of work across your team.
 You can refine this description as you carry out the project iteration.**
+1. My team would like to follow the timeline provided by the professor.
+2. For part1: Software documentation and testing, my team would like to design UMN diagrams ourselves first, and then find the most approriate answer.
+3. For the following parts and tasks, we would like to divide each of us three 3 tasks, and we will have one overlapped task.

 ### Project Responsibilities of the Individual
 * Individually, contribute to the success of the team according to the policies and schedule agreed upon by all team members.
 Individually, create the opportunity for everyone in your group to succeed at being a good team member - don't do all the work yourself.